An Architecture Built for Federated Learning: Addressing Data Heterogeneity through Adaptive Normalization-Free Feature Recalibration: Conclusion

 \section{Conclusion}

-We introduce ANFR, a simple approach combining the strengths of weight standardization and channel attention to address the challenges of data heterogeneity and privacy at a design level in FL.
-ANFR fills a gap by being the first method to simultaneously work in GFL, pFL, and private FL scenarios while being compatible with any aggregation method and offering a robust increase in performance.
+We introduce ANFR, a novel design-level approach to address the challenges of data heterogeneity at a design level in FL.
+ANFR fills a research gap by simultaneously working in GFL, pFL, and private FL scenarios while being compatible with any aggregation method and offering a robust increase in performance.
 Extensive experiments demonstrate the superior adaptability and performance of ANFR, as it consistently surpasses the performance of baseline architectures, regardless of the aggregation method employed.
 Our results position ANFR as a compelling backbone model suitable for both global and personalized FL scenarios where statistical heterogeneity and privacy guarantees are important concerns.
 Our findings highlight the need to look beyond aggregation methods as the core component of federated performance and the critical role of architectural innovations in reaching the next frontier in private and collaborative settings.